Entries tagged with “Ash Wednesday”.

 Matt.
 5:3 NIV

 Who are the poor in spirit?
-Eugene Peterson paraphrases this verse in The Message, ”You’re blessed when you’re at the end of your rope.
+Eugene Peterson paraphrases this verse in The Message, “You’re blessed when you’re at the end of your rope.
 With less of you there is more of God and his rule.”
-For Peterson, the poor in spirit are those who are at the end of their rope: they have no where else to turn, no where else to hide, and no one else who can help.
+For Peterson, the poor in spirit are those who are at the end of their rope: they have nowhere else to turn, nowhere else to hide, and no one else who can help.
 They have nothing left, but God.

 Indeed, the poor in spirit acknowledge their complete and utter bankruptcy before God.
 They are afflicted and know deep down inside that they cannot save themselves.
 The poor in spirit confess their unworthiness and utter dependence on God’s mercy and grace.
 The “poor” have confidence only in God.
 These dear ones will receive God’s kingdom: the rule and reign of Christ in their hearts now.
 They will experience the very life of God: all he is and who is in their lives today.